XeoN-GHMB/shoelace/docs/resources/viur-changelog.md

 # Changelog

+## 0.5.13
+- fix: filebone changes
+- fix: some multiple and language improvements

 ## 0.5.12
 - fix: carousel multipages per view now works as expected
 - feat: bones now can have a jinja flag